Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Related Work

-Recently, reinforcement learning (RL) has been proposed to automate OLLA configuration.
+Recently, reinforcement learning has also been proposed to automate OLLA configuration.
 In~\cite{wahls2013outer}, adaptive kernel regression was employed to automatically tune OLLA parameters for optimal link throughput.
-In~\cite{pulliyakode2017reinforcement}, RL was employed to select from a set of optimal OLLA SINR offsets modeled as independent arms of a multi-armed bandit (MAB).
-In every time step, the current best SINR offset is applied, which was subsequently refined using the HARQ feedback.
-In contrast to~\cite{pulliyakode2017reinforcement}, we treat the wireless channel SINR as a scalar latent variable that is learnt through online Bayesian updates.
+In~\cite{pulliyakode2017reinforcement}, reinforcement learning was employed to select from a set of optimal SINR adjustments modeled as independent arms of a multi-armed bandit. \review{Further,~\cite{saxena2019contextual,dong2018machine,khastoo2020neura,elwekeil2018deep,baldo2008learning,wang2010application} have proposed neural network models that learn the optimal data transmission parameters in real time.}